Right Now, Wrong Then: Non-Stationary Direct Preference Optimization under Preference Drift: Further Experiment Details

 \subsection{The Two Countries (2C) Non-Stationary Global Opinions Dataset}

-To test NSDPO, we create a synthetic non-stationary dataset in which the temporal trends are known.
+To test NS-DPO, we create a synthetic non-stationary dataset in which the temporal trends are known.
 To do this, we use the GlobalOpinionsQA dataset \citep{durmus2023towards}.
-We preprocess the dataset in three major ways. \looseness=-1 \paragraph{Binary Preferences.} We convert the dataset to a dataset of binary preferences.
+We preprocess the dataset in three major ways. \looseness=-1

+\textbf{Binary Preferences.} We convert the dataset to a dataset of binary preferences.
 For each set of prompt and responses, we create a row for each possible combination of prompt and binary response pairs.
 We calculate the preference probability for these response pairs as follows.
 Assuming the non-binary responses follow a Plackett-Luce preference framework, we can find the reward associated with responses (up to an additive constant) by taking the log of the preference probability.
-We can then take the sigmoid of these responses to find a normalised binary preference. \paragraph{Country Filter.} We filter the dataset down to the following countries: Nigeria, Egypt, India, China, Japan, Germany, France, Spain, United States, Canada, Brazil, Argentina, Australia and New Zealand. \paragraph{Country Level Prompts.} We filter the dataset such that each row of the dataset is the prompt, response, preference probability of a single country.
+We can then take the sigmoid of these responses to find a normalised binary preference.

+\textbf{Country Filter.} We filter the dataset down to the following countries: Nigeria, Egypt, India, China, Japan, Germany, France, Spain, United States, Canada, Brazil, Argentina, Australia and New Zealand.

+\textbf{Country Level Prompts.} We filter the dataset such that each row of the dataset is the prompt, response, preference probability of a single country.

 After the preprocessing, we copy the dataset and assign a different timestep to each unique instance of (prompt, response, preference).
 We simulate the drift in preferences by using preference probabilities of two countries, shifting from one to another over time.
 Out of $100$ time steps in the training dataset, the first 33 time steps consisted of preference probabilities from the US.
 Preference labels sampled from the last 33 time steps are from probabilities of the target country.
 We use Germany, Japan and Brazil as target countries, creating three different datasets.
 In the intermediate 33 time steps, preference labels are sampled from interpolated probabilities between these two countries.
 To introduce sufficient shift in preferences, we selected responses in which probabilities for the same response from two countries differed at least by $0.2$.
-We subsampled prompt-response pairs down to 10,000 datapoints, allowing each time step to consist of different prompts and responses.
-For evaluation, we used prompts and response candidates that are not present in the training data.
+We subsample prompt-response pairs down to 10,000 datapoints, allowing each time step to consist of different prompts and responses.
+For evaluation, we use prompts and response candidates that are not present in the training data.